The Looming Recession’s Workforce Dilemma

-The World Economic Forum predicts that upwards of 65% of children entering primary school today will eventually work in jobs that do not even exist today.
+The World Economic Forum predicts that upward of 65 percent of children entering primary school today will eventually work in jobs that do not even exist today.
 How should our schools prepare tomorrow’s adults for a world like this?

 We are not off to a good start.
 A few years ago, the Association of American Colleges and Universities (AACU) posed questions about career preparedness to several hundred employers and college students.
 Despite students’ confidence in their abilities, most employers found recent college graduates poorly prepared for the workforce.
 The employers were particularly concerned about new employees’ capacities for applying knowledge in real-world settings, critical thinking, and communication.
 And those are just a few of the “soft skills” considered increasingly important.